Scott-Morgan-Foundation/planning_and_integration/images/readme.md

-* Images directory for SMF Plannign and Integration Repo
+* Images directory for SMF Planning and Integration Repo